mruoss/flame_k8s_backend/README.md

 limits, environment variables etc. This information is then used to build the manifest for the runner pod.
 The backend then sends the resulting manifest to the API server in order to spin up a runner pod.

+## Troubleshooting

+### My runner Pod disappears / gets killed after only a few seconds

+If your parent is part of a Deployment, make sure your FLAME runner Pod doesn't contain the labels you used as selectors (i.e. `.spec.selector` on your Deployment).
+Otherwise the replica controller sees your FLAME runner as an additional Pod to the Deployment's ReplicaSet and "downscales" the deployment to the desired replica count (i.e. snipes your runner Pod).